 In this study, scientist objective was to investigate the levels of XEs in plasma and adipose tissue (AT).
 They evaluated (Xenoestrogens) XE levels in plasma and visceral and subcutaneous AT samples of Portuguese obese (body mass index ≥ 35 kg/m2) women undergoing bariatric surgery.
 Association with metabolic parameters and 10-year cardiovascular disease risk was assessed, according to menopausal status (73 pre- and 48 postmenopausal).
 Levels of XEs were determined by gas chromatography with electron-capture detection.

 The results showed that XEs are pervasive in this obese population.
 Distribution of individual and concentration of total XEs differed between plasma, visceral AT, and subcutaneous AT, and the pattern of accumulation was different between pre- and postmenopausal women.
-Additionally, they found a significant association between XE levels and metabolic and inflammatory parameters.
-In premenopausal women, XEs in plasma seems to be a predictor of 10-year cardiovascular disease risk.
+Additionally, they found a significant associations between XE levels and metabolic and inflammatory parameters .
+In premenopausal women, XEs in plasma seem to be a predictor of 10-year cardiovascular disease risk.

 What Products Contain Xenoestrogens (Endocrine Disruptors)?

 - Parabens (methylparaben, ethylparaben, propylparaben and butylparaben commonly used as a preservative) in make up and beauty products

 - Benzophenone (sunscreen lotions).
 There are better and safer options when it comes to sunscreens.